Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 This code simply shows a notice above the comment field in the WordPress comment form.
 However, you won’t see this text while logged in to your account, so you will need to open a new browser window in incognito mode or log out of your account.

 We hope this article helped you add syntax highlighting in WordPress comments.
-You may also want to see our guide on how to make money online blogging with WordPress and our expert picks for the best contact form plugins.
+You may also want to see our guide on how to add videos and more in WordPress comments and our expert picks for the best WordPress comment plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.